statycc/loop-fission/README.md

 ### Locating and interpreting results

-The results can be found in `results/` directory, categorized by source directory name and data size.
+The results can be found in `results/` directory, categorized by source directory name, optimization level and data size.
 Two files will be generated for each category, for each run:

 1. `[args]_model.txt` - machine + processor snapshot, meta data